01-for London

-01-for London was a Thames Television programme broadcast on ITV in South-East England between 1987 and 1992.
+01-for London is a Thames Television programme broadcast on ITV in South-East England between 1987 and 1992.
 It was a weekly arts listings programme developed in conjunction with Time Out magazine.
 The programme was produced by Tom Gutteridge and Mentorn Films.
 Its presenters includes Richard Jobson, Neil Mullarkey, Mark Webster and Kathy Lette.

 Creation

 01-for London was first broadcast in South-East England in 1987.
 It was a weekly arts listings show produced by Tom Gutteridge and Mentorn Films for Thames Television, the regional ITV franchise holder.
 It was developed in conjunction with Time Out, the weekly "whats-on" magazine for London.
 The programme co-sponsored a series of annual London arts awards with the magazine.

-The first presenters were Richard Jobson the Scottish singer in punk rock band the Skids, actor and comedian Neil Mullarkey and Nikki Groocock.
+The first presenters were Richard Jobson, formerly the singer in the punk rock band Skids, actor and comedian Neil Mullarkey and Nikki Groocock.
 The programme covered music, fashion, art and entertainment and has been described by the London Evening Standard as "yoof TV".
 Viv Albertine worked behind the cameras helping to film on location across London.

 01-for London derives its name from the former area dialling code for London.
 On 6 May 1990 this was changed to 071 (for inner London) and 081 (for outer London).
 The programme was Mentorn's first major success.
 Guttridge sold regional variants to Central Independent Television and Anglia Television.